spsforks/SCons-scons-wiki/InstallTargets.md

 env.Alias("install", env.Install(os.path.join(prefix, "bin"), someprogram))
 ```

 Basically we alias 'install' to a couple of Install nodes, returned by the `Install` method.
-That's all.

-NB: There is no need to add something like `Depends(install, someshlib)`, since SCons computes that dependency automatically.
+That's all. `Alias` is additive, so this works fine.
+There is no need to add something like `Depends(install, someshlib)`, since SCons computes that dependency automatically.

 Now
 ```bash